 That's why 95%+ of clients renew year after year.

-Other consultants get you to Stage 2 (Compliant) and disappear.
+Get you to Stage 2 (Compliant) and disappear.

 That's why we call it transformation, not just compliance.